kevinhughes27/shopify-sinatra-app/README.md

 `Procfile` --> Specific for deploying to Heroku, this file tells heroku how to run the app

-`public/icon.png` --> This icon file is used by the Shopify Embedded App SKD and is shown in the menu bar of your embedded app

 `Rakefile` --> includes some helper methods etc for running and managing the app.
 Standard for ruby based projects

 `views/layouts/appliction.erb` --> This is the layout file that all templates will use unless otherwise specified.
-It sets up some defaults for using the Shopify Embedded App SDK and Twitter Bootstrap for styling

-`views/_top_bar.erb` --> This is a partial view that describes the top bar inside a Shopify Embedded App.
-It also has some code to *forward* flash messages to the Embedded App SKD

 `views/*` --> The other views used by the app.
 You'll probably make a lot of changes to home.erb and install.erb to customize the experience for your app